Frequently Asked Questions

 I work collaboratively with school staff to embed therapy within the wider care system.
 I also run refelctive sessions where staff feel supported, explore ideas, and grow creatively.
 You can learn more on the Support for Schools page.

 I can arrange termly reviews and provide an end-of-therapy report upon request for an additional fee.
-For school-funded sessions, I usually agree reports in advance.
+For school-funded sessions, reports are usually agreed in advance.

 Please Get in Touch to discuss referrals.
 I offer a consultation to help decide on the most appropriate next steps.